Ozzy Osbourne: Public image

 Ozzy Osbourne courted controversy throughout his career.
-He adopted the title "Prince of Darkness", took on a demonic stage persona, and portrayed himself as the "Madman of Rock".
+He adopted the title "Prince of Darkness" (POD), took on a demonic stage persona, and portrayed himself as the "Madman of Rock".
 Many Christian religious groups accused Osbourne of being a Devil worshipper, of promoting Satanism, and of being a harmful influence on teenagers.
 He was demonised by Protestant fundamentalists such as Jeff Godwin, and by Catholics such as Cardinal John O'Connor, who called his music "a help to the devil".
 Osbourne denied being a Satanist and "responded with defiance by simply absorbing the charges into his stage persona".
 He also struck back by mocking the Christian right in his lyrics, such as the song "Miracle Man", which targeted one of Osbourne's main detractors Jimmy Swaggart after his sex scandal.
 Scholar Christopher M. Moreman compared the controversy to those levelled against the occultist Aleister Crowley.
 Both were demonised by the media and Christian groups.
 Osbourne tempted the comparison with his 1980 song "Mr. Crowley".

 In 1981, after signing his first solo record deal, Osbourne bit the head off a dove during a meeting with CBS Records executives in Los Angeles.
 Apparently, he had planned to release doves into the air as a sign of peace, but due to intoxication, he instead grabbed a dove and bit its head off.
 He then spat the head out, with blood still dripping from his lips.
 As security was escorting Osbourne out of the building, he grabbed a second dove and also bit its head off.
 Due to its controversy, the head-biting act has been parodied and alluded to several times throughout his career and is part of what made Osbourne famous.

 "I'm like the Dennis the Menace kind of crazy.
 Fun crazy, I hope."

 — —Osbourne describing himself in the British documentary, Hellraisers, Channel 4, 2000.

 On 20 January 1982, Osbourne bit the head off a bat that he thought was rubber while performing at the Veterans Memorial Auditorium in Des Moines, Iowa.
 According to a 2004 Rolling Stone article, the bat was alive at the time; however, 17-year-old Mark Neal, who threw it onto the stage, said it was brought to the show dead.
 According to Osbourne in the booklet to the 2002 edition of Diary of a Madman, the bat was not only alive but managed to bite him, resulting in Osbourne being vaccinated against rabies.
 On 20 January 2019, Osbourne commemorated the 37th anniversary of the bat incident by offering an "Ozzy Plush Bat" toy "with detachable head" for sale on his personal web-store.
 The site claimed the first batch of toys sold out within hours.